 Yes we can.
 All the etyres mobile fitting vans are equipped with puncture repair facilities.
 Our punctures are repaired to BSAU 159 standard.

 Most probably, yes.
 But there are British Standard guidelines to which we have to adhere.
 All our vans carry a BSAU 159 Standards Gauge.
 If the puncture is in the shoulder or sidewall of the tyre it cannot be repaired.
 If this is the case our tyre technician will always show you, using his BSAU159 Gauge, and explain why the damage is irreparable.
-Alternatively, you can download a free Repairable Area Tread Gauge from this site to see beforehand if the tyre can be repaired.

 The charge for repairing a puncture is £25 including VAT, which includes our costs for coming to your home or work.